rvonmay/hello-world/README.md

 # hello-world
 First GitHub tutorial
-Learning the initial steps, hoping to figure this out.
+Learning first steps, hoping to figure this out.
 It will be useful.